RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 fatal: [loadbalancer1]: FAILED! => {"changed": false, "checksum": "8301491f8f0f72dd743fe8babc12e11bc2462a73", "msg": "Destination /etc/nginx/conf.d not writable"}
 ```

 Can you figure out what we have forgotten?
-Hint: _playbooks executed as the student user, will without special directives, also execute as the student user on the hosts.
+Hint: _playbooks executed as the student user, will without special directives, also execute as the student user on the hosts._

-Modify $WORK_DIR/lb.yml and add the privledge escalation directive as shown below.
+Modify $WORK_DIR/lb.yml and add the _become_ privledge escalation directive as shown below.
 ```
 ---
 - hosts: lbservers